Contact Tom Myers, Ph.D., Professor | Department Chair

 In our forward-thinking Integrated Business Experience (IBE), all incoming Robert P. Stiller School of Business students are immersed in a working business simulation to develop an understanding of the inter-relationships of all business disciplines.
 This cross-business education answers the marketplace demand for graduates with demonstrable knowledge, skills and hands-on experience in all realms of business.
 Learn more about our Integrated Business Experience.
 Learn more about the Integrated Business Experience.

 There's no better way to grasp diverse culture and develop a global perspective than spending a semester studying abroad.
 That's why we've worked with your curriculum as an international business major to support up to a year of international study, while still allowing you to graduate in four years.
 You can combine an internship with a semester studying abroad at one of our international campuses in Montreal, Canada, or in Dublin, Ireland.
 You can also study virtually anywhere in the world through one of our third-party programs.
 Explore our study abroad options.

 As an International Business student, you will also pursue one of our many minors, adding breadth and depth to your education and an extra element to impress employers.
-Many students choose to minor in Global Studies, Data Analytics, Environmental Studies & Policy, Finance or Foreign Languages to complement their study abroad experience.
+Many students choose to minor in Global Studies, Data Science, Environmental Studies & Policy, Finance, or Foreign Languages to complement their international study experience.
 Take a look at all the minors we have to offer.